- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 One way to have these conversations is to try to facilitate dialogue between very disparate groups of policy leaders and medical officials.

-In December, Northwell Health hosted its second annual Gun Violence Prevention Forum, which convened a wide range of experts and leaders to discuss gun violence as a major public health issue.
+Back in December 2020, Northwell Health hosted its second annual Gun Violence Prevention Forum, which convened a wide range of experts and leaders to discuss gun violence as a major public health issue.

 “I do believe we have an obligation to treat it as a public health issue,” Dowling said.